KP governs random growth off a one dimensional substrate: Matrix KP equation for multidimensional distributions

 The Airy sheet $\aip(x,y)$ can be thought of as the height function at $x$ at time $1$, starting from a narrow wedge at $y$ at time $0$, and therefore involves coupling different initial conditions.
 As far as we know at the present time, the coupled initial condition problem is not integrable, and therefore the distribution of the Airy sheet is unknown.
 This led to a problem in that it was unclear that \eqref{eq:var} even involved a unique object on the right hand side.
 An important advance is in \cite{DOV}, who show that the Airy sheet is a functional of the Airy line ensemble.
 This puts the variational formula \eqref{eq:var} on a solid footing, as it obviates the need for uniqueness of the Airy sheet.
 However, the functional is completely non-explicit.
 In this sense, \eqref{eq:var} is not satisfying as a universal scaling invariant equation.

 Instead of a universal stochastic equation, one can study the $n$-space point distribution functions,

-where $\fh(t,x)$ is the KPZ fixed point starting from a non-random $\fh_0$.
+where the subscript in $\pp_{\fh_0}$ denotes the KPZ fixed point initial data.
 In the cases of narrow wedge and flat initial data, it was known \cite{johanssonShape,sasamoto,borFerPrahSasam} that the one-dimensional distributions $F(1, x,r)$ were, respectively, the Tracy-Widom GUE and GOE random matrix distributions (but, except in the particular case of narrow wedge initial data, the connection between random growth and random matrices has remained tangential and murky).
 The multidimensional distributions in these cases are given by Fredholm determinants, and define the Airy$_2$ and Airy$_1$ processes.
 The one-dimensional distributions can be written in terms of the Hastings-McLeod solution of Painlev\'e II; a longstanding open question was whether the distributions satisfy an equation in the more general setting.